‘India Out’ campaigns simmer in Bangladesh amid election fallout

 Calls to boycott Indian goods in Bangladesh follow allegations of Indian interference in national elections.

-Amid allegations of Indian interference in national elections, there’s a call to boycott Indian goods in Bangladesh.
+Dhaka, Bangladesh – Amid allegations of Indian interference in national elections, there’s a call to boycott Indian goods in Bangladesh.

 Last week, a supplier for the Indian consumer goods giant Marico faced a chilly reception in Dhaka’s Panthapath area.
 Grocery shops, usually eager to stock their shelves with its hair oil, cooking oil, body lotion and other products, refused to take new deliveries.